15 / 03 / 2018

 Conceived by Mastercard, one of its founders, Trūata will provide a new standard in data hosting and anonymisation.
 Using proprietary processes, methodologies and intellectual property, its offerings will make it possible for organisations to analyse their data while complying with the privacy and data protection requirements of the GDPR.

-IBM has been selected by Trūata to be its foundational partner for strategic technology and services that will include cloud, analytics and cognitive computing capabilities.
+Trūata has selected IBM to be its foundational partner for strategic technology and services.
+This will include cloud, analytics and cognitive computing capabilities.
 A cornerstone of the collaboration will be to apply market leading anonymisation technologies from IBM’s global Research teams.

-Mr. Marx said: “Trūata is built on the long-standing demand for data, security and privacy.
+“Trūata is built on the long-standing demand for data, security and privacy.
 This demand will be catalysed by the arrival of the GDPR and other developments like 5G and the Internet of Things.
-The Trūata data trust, paired with data anonymisation and analytics, is a natural next step in the evolution of the data economy.”
+The Trūata data trust, paired with data anonymisation and analytics, is a natural next step in the evolution of the data economy, ” said Mr. Marx.

 Trūata’s innovative trust structure offers a new and unique solution that proactively safeguards privacy and engenders trust.
-Because of its governance structure, Trūata will operate independently of its beneficiaries and customers, thereby allowing it to maintain direct control over data hosting and analytics on behalf of its client companies.
+As a result of its governance structure, Trūata will operate independently of its beneficiaries and customers.
+Thereby allowing it to maintain direct control over data hosting and analytics on behalf of its client companies.

-In addition to being one of Trūata’s founders, Mastercard has signed on as one of its first customers, using the Trūata solution for data anonymisation and analytics.
+In addition to being one of Trūata’s founders, Mastercard has signed on as one of its first customers.
+They will be using the Trūata solution for data anonymisation and analytics.

 “At Mastercard, data privacy and security are part of our stock in trade.
 Data and analytics are central to our business.
-For security.
-For business intelligence.
-For enabling personalized experiences and faster, more relevant service to our customers and their customers,” said Kevin Stanton, chief services officer, Mastercard.
+For security, business intelligence, enabling personalized experiences and faster, more relevant service to our customers and their customers,” said Kevin Stanton, chief services officer, Mastercard.
 “We are proud that Trūata builds on a rock solid foundation of security, privacy, technology, trust and expertise.
 With true independence and advanced technologies, Trūata will be key to answering businesses’ biggest data questions.”

 “Data is a powerful resource and companies have a clear responsibility to protect it.
 That is why we believe that GDPR represents a catalyst for digital transformation that will lead to enhanced data privacy, more efficient and integrated data processing, and the ability to gain deeper insights for enterprises as they meet these requirements,” said Arvind Krishna, senior vice president Hybrid Cloud and director of IBM Research.
 “We are proud to partner with Trūata to offer our industry-leading technologies to help businesses extract greater value from their data, while maintaining its integrity and protecting the rights of individuals.”

-Prominent technologists and data protection experts have joined the Trūata board, including Professor Barry Smyth, Digital Chair of Computer Science at University College Dublin; Aoife Sexton, principal at Tech Law Services and co-founder and director at Frontier Privacy, a data protection services consultancy firm; and Kevin Butler, managing director of TMF Group Ireland.
+Prominent technologists and data protection experts have joined the Trūata board.
+These include Professor Barry Smyth, Digital Chair of Computer Science at University College Dublin; Aoife Sexton, principal at Tech Law Services and co-founder and director at Frontier Privacy, a data protection services consultancy firm; and Kevin Butler, managing director of TMF Group Ireland.

 “The explosion of data and advanced analytic technologies mean that businesses can deliver personalised experiences that make life easier, safer and more convenient.
 If we can’t, as technologists, enable businesses to continue to maximise the promise of data while protecting the rights of consumers, then we all stand to lose,” said Professor Smyth.
 “By placing boundaries between how data is stored, protected and used, Trūata can safeguard the benefits of data for modern businesses and consumers.”